Naime Sultan: Early life

 Fatma Naime Sultan was born on 5 September 1876 in the Dolmabahçe Palace, four days after her father's accession to the throne.
 Her father was Abdul Hamid II, son of Abdulmejid I and Tirimüjgan Kadın.
 Her mother was Bidar Kadın.
 She was the fourth child, and third daughter of her father and the eldest child of her mother.
 She had one brother, Şehzade Mehmed Abdülkadir, two years younger than her.

 Abdul Hamid called her "My accession daughter", because she was born four days after his accession to the throne.
 With her half-sisters Zekiye Sultan and Ayşe Sultan, she was one of Abdülhamid's favorite daughters.
-She was named after her late aunt, the first and only daughter of Tirimüjgan, and elder sister of her father.
+She was named after her late aunt, the only daughter of Tirimüjgan, and elder sister of her father.
 Naime Sultan had green eyes, as her paternal grandmother, Tirimüjgan Kadın.
 In 1877, Naime and other members of the imperial family settled in the Yıldız Palace, after Abdul Hamid moved there on 7 April 1877.

 Naime took French and painting classes as a young child.
 She also liked playing the piano.
 She had learnt playing it from François Lombardi, along with her younger half-sister Ayşe Sultan.
 When the German empress Augusta Victoria of Schleswig-Holstein, visited Istanbul, Naime entertained her by playing German music on her piano.

-Abbas Hilmi Pasha, the khedive of Egypt asked Naime Sultan's hand in marriage.
-However, Abdul Hamid did not approved this marriage on the basis of political reasons and offered instead a lady of court of his.
+Abbas Hilmi Pasha, the khedive of Egypt asked for Naime Sultan's hand in marriage.
+However, Abdul Hamid did not approve of this marriage over political reasons and offered instead a lady of court of his.
 Her father decided that she would marry Şehzade Mehmed Ziyaeddin, the son of Mehmed V, Abdul Hamid's brother.
 However it wasn't accepted by Mehmed Reşad, and as a result the marriage did not take place (curiously, Naime's son will later marry Ziyaeddin's daughter).

 First marriage

-In 1898, Abdul Hamid arranged Naime's marriage to Mehmed Kemaleddin Bey, younger son of Gazi Osman Pasha and Zatıgül Hanım, a lady formerly in harem of Sultan Abdulaziz, whose eldest son Ali Nureddin Pasha was husband of her elder sister, Princess Zekiye Sultan.
+In 1898, Abdul Hamid arranged Naime's marriage to Mehmed Kemaleddin Bey, younger son of Gazi Osman Pasha and Zatıgül Hanım, a lady formerly in the harem of Sultan Abdulaziz, whose eldest son Ali Nureddin Pasha was husband of her elder sister, Princess Zekiye Sultan.
 A mansion was built for her in Ortaköy next to the household of princess Zekiye, so that the two buildings used to be called "The Twin Mansions".

 The marriage took place on 17 March 1898 in the Ortaköy Palace.
 Gazi Osman Pasha sent Princess Naime a tiara, while Abdul Hamid presented her new mother-in-law with the Order of the Medjidie.
 No minister's wife had ever received this order.
-Later on Kemaleddin Bey was made a Pasha and also became Damat.
+Kemaleddin Bey was later made a Pasha and also became Damat.

 Naime Sultan's dress was white as she wanted to give a European wedding impression.
 Quite a few old-fashioned persons criticized the fact that her dress was white, because until that time all princesses had worn red at their weddings.
 But at Naime's wish and insistence, hers was white.

-The marriage was described by Ayşe Sultan, one of Naime's half-sisters, in her memories:
+The marriage was described by Ayşe Sultan, one of Naime's half-sisters, in her memoirs: